Ultimate Travel Guide for AMSTERDAM

 If you are searching for cheap places to eat, you will easily be able to find so many.
-Takeaway meals like fries, Turkish Kebabs, and Indonesian food, etc. will be for €5 only.
+Takeaway meals like fries, Turkish Kebabs, Indonesian food, etc., will be for €5 only.
 You can also find a cheap pizza for €5 easily.
 You can also go to FEBO or VEBO (for vegetarians) if you want cheap fried food.
 Both are vending machine restaurants.

 Herring & Fried Cod